caseytsui/peer_assessment/README.md

 # FILES

-The coding file "run_analysis.R" reads in all the raw data sets, does initial cleaning, combines them, and then makes the data tidy.
+The coding file "run_analysis.R":
+-Reads in all the raw data sets
+-Does initial cleaning
+-Combines the data sets
+-Subsets the data set to select only means and stds -Makes the data tidy
+-Writes the tidy data set to working directory

-The "CodeBook.md" file describes the variables, the data, and any transformations that were done to conduct the overall analysis
+The "CodeBook.md" file describes the variables, the data, and any transformations that were done to conduct the overall analysis.